 Cybersecurity regulations have evolved significantly over the years.
 Initially, governments and organizations focused on reactive measures—responding to cyber threats after they occurred.
 However, the rise of large-scale cyberattacks and data breaches has forced a shift towards proactive security frameworks, such as cybersecurity certification programs.

-- The GDPR (General Data Protection Regulation) in Europe, which emphasized data protection and privacy.
+- ⚖️ The GDPR (General Data Protection Regulation) in Europe, emphasizing data protection and privacy.

-- The increasing reliance on cloud computing, IoT, and AI, which require robust security measures.
+- ☁️ The increasing reliance on cloud computing, IoT, and AI, requiring robust security measures.

 The Rise of Cybersecurity Certification Programs